CSFAlliance/CSFAlliance.github.io/Planning.md

 # Planning
 ## Proces
 ### Design goals
-The goal of this project is to design a building at the schieblock, located in Rotterdam.
-Before designing a building, we thought about what our goals for the building are.
+The goal of this project is to design a building at the Schieblock, located in Rotterdam.
+Before designing a building, we thought about what our goals for the building were.
 And what facilities the building should have.
-According to the assignment there should be space for 400 student units, 200 starter units and 200 elderly units.
+According to the assignment, there should be space for 400 student units, 200 starter units, and 200 elderly units.
 In addition, it was decided to create common areas.
-There is a goal policy which contains:
+There is a goal policy that contains:
 1. Green
 2. Safe
 3. Togetherness
 4. Sustainable
-5. accesisble
+5. accessible

 In addition, we want to adhere to the following rules:
 - Create a space where different residents can come together.
-- The building is not only a place to live, but also a place to find relaxation in the common areas or with other residents
+- The building is not only a place to live but also a place to find relaxation in the common areas or with other residents

 ### Residents
-The building must require a total of 800 units which are divided with:
+The building must require a total of 800 units which are divided into:

 **400 students units:**

-- 25% single student studio’s with bathroom and kitchen (min 25m^2)
+- 50% single student studios with bathroom and kitchen
-- 50% multi dwelling apartment for 4 students with shared bathroom, kitchen and living space (min 25m^2 per student)
+- 25% units part of a multi-dwelling apartment for 4 students with a shared bathroom, kitchen, and living space
-- 25% multi dwelling apartments for 8 students (min 25m^2 per student)
+- 25% units part of multi-dwelling apartments for 8 students

 Multi dwellings must be separated from the elderly units and the starter units because of the nuisance.

+The areas of the units and shared spaces are determined as follows:

+-Studio's
+		ca. 25 m2 (source: 24m^2)

+-Multi dwellings
+		ca. 15 m2 personal rooms (source: 18m^2)
+		ca. 7 m2 shared space per person, with a minimum of 20m2 and a maximum of 40m2

 **200 elderly units:**

-- All units must be single level, accessible by elevator and wheelchair, exterior space needed when space is larger than 40m2 with sunlight of min.
+- All units must be single level, accessible by elevator and wheelchair, exterior space needed when space is larger than 40m2 with the sunlight of min.
 5m^2
-- 50% Independent living
+- 50% Independent living (85 m^2)
-- 50% Assisted living
+- 50% Assisted living (60 m^2)
 - Assisted living in close range to care centre and physical-therapy center

 **200 starter units**